Problem:

 Motivation:

-You want to prepare a PHP or WordPress development environment in Windows.
+• You want to deploy a PHP application or WordPress on Windows Server 2019.

 Solution: